 Silicone Addition curing Gel 840 Water Clear

-This silicone gel is extremely suitable for potting and encapsulating of electronics and optical elements that require to be periodically measured after potting.
+This silicone gel is suitable for potting and encapsulating of electronics and optical elements that require to be periodically measured after potting.

 After the silicones have turned into a gel you can still puncture it to reach the measuring pins of the electronic components.
 If you work carefully the gel will close again sufficiently to shut out moisture.